emqx/lc/README.md

 # load control erlang application

-This is a helper application to enable load control on the erlang node.
+This is a helper application to enable load control on the erlang node with minimal overhead.

 The application interface module is the *load_ctl** module, all API calls should go through it.

+It monitors:
+- Length of erlang run queue
+- System memory utilization

 # APIs